KYNO: KFIG

-On October 6, 2012, KYNO dropped the news talk format to become a full-time sports radio station, as an ESPN Radio Network affiliate under new call letters, KFIG.
+On October 6, 2012, KYNO dropped the news talk format to become a full-time sports radio station, as an affiliate of ESPN Radio under new call letters, KFIG.
 It also broadcast some local sports shows in the afternoon and early evening.
 KFIG carried both San Francisco Giants and Oakland Athletics baseball games, as well as San Francisco 49ers and Las Vegas Raiders football games.

 KYNO's comeback

 On July 19, 2021, KYNO returned to the 940 dial position and began broadcasting oldies music.
 The KFIG call letters and sports format moved to 1430.